danx2016/test_github_002/README.md

 * Git
 * GCC MIPS Toolchain
 * Nugget
-* Converted Psy-Q SDK libraries
 * Template for new projects

-In vscode, Ctrl + Shift + P -> PSX.Dev: Show panel > TEMPLATES > Psy-Q SDK > Create -> will create a configured project folder with all necessary files
+In vscode, Ctrl + Shift + P -> PSX.Dev: Show panel > TEMPLATES >  > Create -> will create a configured project folder with all necessary files

 this project folder is already a git directory so you can just push it to your own github repository